-In making pay decisions at the dairy farm, you have much flexibility within the constraints of the law, labor market, and local norms.
+In making pay decisions at the farm, you have much flexibility within the constraints of the law, labor market, and local norms.
 The choices you make will affect employee recruitment, retention, satisfaction and performance.

-Alan, a former Farm Bureau president, was asked by his workers why irrigators were paid less than equipment operators.
+Alan, a former Farm Bureau president, was asked by his workers why irrigators were paid less than tractor drivers.
 After considering the question, Alan concluded these wage differences among his workers were rather arbitrary.
 He decided to start paying everybody the same hourly rate.
-A dairy farmer, Cecilia, increases wage rates as employees move up the job ladder from milker to herd manager.
+Another grower, Cecilia, increases wage rates as employees move up the job ladder from general laborer to irrigator, to supervisor, and so on.